learn-co-curriculum/java-mod-6-linking-beans/README.md

 When Spring looks at the constructor, it searches for a `Dog` bean in its scope and invokes the constructor with the `Dog` bean.

+Since Spring manages beans, every bean is defined with a scope.
+The default scope of a bean is a design pattern called a singleton.
+A **singleton** is a creational design pattern that ensures only one instance of the class exists within a system to provide a global access point.
+In other words, there is only **one** instance of a bean within the application context.

 ### Annotate the Class Field

 We can annotate the field directly without using a constructor.